 What’s the advantage of a seller to review a bully offer?

+As mentioned above, it’s stressful and quite inconvenient to sell your home.
 In fact, many consider selling and moving among the most stressful times in a persons life.

+A seller has to prepare to put their house on the market for 7 days.
 During that time, they deal with having to leave on a moments notice for a showing.

 Additionally, keeping the house impeccable the entire time.
 Strangers walking through the house, traffic for your neighbours.
 It’s a lot to take on.